Eduardo Pérez Pellitero

-I am a Senior Research Scientist at London's Noah's Ark Lab (Huawei), where I lead the Enhanced 3D Imaging Group.
+I am a Principal Research Scientist at London's Noah's Ark Lab (Huawei), where I lead the Enhanced 3D Imaging Group.

 Previously I was a postdoctoral researcher at the Empirical Inference department of the Max Planck Institute for Intelligent Systems, directed by Bernhard Schölkopf, more specifically working within the Computational Imaging Group.
 Before that, I spent some time having fun and doing my PhD somewhere in between the TNT Lab of Leibniz Universität Hannover and Technicolor R&I, where I did research on manifold learning for Super Resolution applications.